nimpylib/pylib/README.md

 >>>
 ```

+Also there's simple `class` macro similar to Python `class` (but without inheritance).

+Nimpylib heavily relies on Nim generics, converters, operator overloading, and even on concepts.

 - [Check the Examples folder for more examples.](https://github.com/Yardanico/nimpylib/tree/master/examples)
 [Have more Macros or Templates for Python-like syntax, send Pull Request.](https://github.com/Yardanico/nimpylib/pulls)